Tutorial: Create a host pool by using the Azure Marketplace

-For the Virtual machine setting blade:
+For the Virtual machine settings blade:

 - Enter the user principal name and password for the domain account that will join the VMs to the Active Directory domain.
 This same username and password will be created on the virtual machines as a local account.
 You can reset these local accounts later.

-- Select the virtual network that has connectivity to the Active Directory server, then choose a subnet to host the virtual machines.
+- Select the virtual network that has connectivity to the Active Directory server, and then choose a subnet to host the virtual machines.